benbraide/InlineJS/README.md

 `x-model` adds "two-way data binding" to an element.
 In other words, the value of the input element will be kept in sync with the value of the data item of the component.

 > Note: `x-model` is smart enough to detect changes on text inputs, checkboxes, radio buttons, textareas, selects, and multiple selects.
-It should behave [how Vue would](https://vuejs.org/v2/guide/forms.html) in those scenarios.

 **`.number` modifier**
 **Example:** `<input x-model.number="age">`